WayneEllery/chocolatey-packages/README.md

 # chocolatey-packages

-This repository contains packages that are maintained by Rob
+This repository contains packages that are maintained by WayneEllery